wingFire-29/Gender-detection-model/README.md

-# Age and Gender Detection

-A computer vision project that detects faces and predicts the gender of individuals in real-time using OpenCV and deep learning models.
+#Gender Detection

+Welcome to the **Gender Detection Model** project by [@wingFire-29](https://github.com/wingFire-29)!
+This project uses deep learning and OpenCV to detect human faces in real-time and predict their gender — Male or Female — with high confidence.

 ## Features